primatejs/primate/docs/modules/svelte.md

 };
 ```

-If you use a bundler, specify an array of entry points.
+If you're using a bundler, specify an array of entry points.

 ```js caption=primate.config.js
 import svelte from "@primate/svelte";